 ||Security Studies/Science, Technology, and Security

-This timely book provides the inside story of the development of mobile public alert and warning technology in the United States and addresses similar systems being used in Europe, Chile, Israel, and Japan.
+This timely book provides the inside story of the development of mobile public alert and warning technology in the United States and addresses similar systems being used in Australia, Canada, Japan, and the Netherlands.

 Drawing upon interviews with officials, executives, experts, and citizens, the book provides an in-depth analysis of the events and contexts influencing the trajectory of mobile public alert and warning and charts a course for its improvement.
 The book first introduces readers to the high stakes involved in the transformation of public alert and warning, explaining how new research is revealing the benefits, limitations, and risks of mobile technology in the disaster communication context.
 Three case studies then illustrate issues of risk, trust, and appropriateness in mobile public alert and warning.

 - Offers a critical assessment of the development, use, and consequences of mobile public alert and warning technologies in the United States from 2006 to the present

 - Provides a comparative discussion of the development, use, and consequences of mobile public alert and warning technologies in Australia, Canada, Japan, and the Netherlands

 - Offers a reader-friendly, state-of-the-art assessment of empirical research concerning mobile public alert and warning messages